stephenhky/PyTDA/README.md

 with distances, which are extremely useful, but they miss the information the data may carry from their geometry.

+## Modularization
+This is not a repository for a Python package.
+Codes in this repository are for demonstration and described in the blog entries listed below.
+However, there will be an optimized code found in the package [`mogu`](https://pypi.org/project/mogu/), and you can refer to the codes in my another repository: [MoguNumerics](https://github.com/stephenhky/MoguNumerics)

 ## Demo Codes and Blog Entries
 Codes in this repository are demo codes for a few entries of my blog, [Everything about Data Analytics](https://datawarrior.wordpress.com/),